Keegan Caldwell

-Keegan M. Caldwell is an American attorney, patent agent, chemist, and businessman who is known for being the founding partner of the intellectual property law firm Caldwell.
+Keegan M. Caldwell is an American attorney, patent agent, chemist, and businessman who is known for being the founding partner of Caldwell Law (formerly Caldwell Intellectual Property Law), which specializes in intellectual property, IP litigation, and corporate law.

 Early life and education

 Caldwell grew up in Michigan.
 During his senior year of high school in 1997, he enlisted in the United States Marine Corps.
 After finishing his service in the Marine Corps. in his 20s, Caldwell suffered from a drug addiction and was convicted of six felonies.
 After seeking treatment, Caldwell continued his education, earning a Bachelor of Science degree from Western Michigan University and a Ph.D. in physical chemistry from George Washington University.